fg-research/website/docs/_sources/blog/product/posts/lnn-equity-forecasting.rst.txt

     </p>

     <p>
-    We will use the daily close prices from the 30<sup>th</sup> of June 2022 to the 28<sup>th</sup> of June 2024, which we will download from
+    We will use the daily close prices of the S&P 500 from the 30<sup>th</sup> of June 2022 to the 28<sup>th</sup> of June 2024, which we will download from
     <a href="https://finance.yahoo.com" target="_blank">Yahoo!
 Finance</a>.
     We will train the model on the data up to the 8<sup>th</sup> of September 2023,